clarkgrubb/data-tools/src/csv-to-tab/README.md

 TAB format: same as the TSV format, except that the header is optional.

 The TSV format requires a header, but the CSV format does not.
-It is difficult for a program to verify that a header is present, which is why this took is called `csv-to-tab` instead of `csv-to-tsv`.
+It is difficult for a program to verify that a header is present, hence the name `csv-to-tab` instead of `csv-to-tsv`.

 Another requirement of a TSV file is for each row to have the same number of fields.
 This is also a requirement of a CSV.
-The command does not check this, so this is another reason the output may be an invalid TSV.
+The command does not check this.

 CSV files are supposed to use CRLF to terminate records.
 As a convenience, the code will also accept a document which uses LF to terminate records, or even a mix of CRLF and LF.
 The code does not accept CR as a record terminator, even though some CSV producers--e.g. Excel on Mac--produce this format.
 Accepting a mix of CRLF, LF, and CR would make the number of line endings ambiguous.
 Use `sed` to convert such a file.